umoazzam/coms-4156-group-project/README.md

 This structure includes both backend (Spring Boot) and frontend (React/TypeScript) code, configuration files, resources, and build artifacts.
 Subfolders under `src/main/java/com/columbia/coms4156/citationservice/` include controllers, models, repositories, services, exceptions, and utilities.
 The `client` directory contains the React client app.
 The `target` directory contains build outputs and reports.

+### Developing a Third-Party Client

+This service is designed to be accessible by any third-party client capable of making HTTP requests.
+To develop your own client, you will need to interact with our RESTful API.
+Here’s what you need to know to get started:

+1.  **API Base URL**: The live service is hosted on Google Cloud Run.
+The base URL for all API endpoints is: `https://citation-service-366055417335.us-central1.run.app/api`.
+For local development, the base URL is `http://localhost:8080/api`.

+2.  **API Endpoints**: A comprehensive list of available endpoints, including HTTP methods and path parameters, can be found in the [API Endpoints](#api-endpoints) section.

+3.  **Data Schemas**: When sending data to the API (e.g., in the body of a `POST` or `PUT` request), your JSON objects must conform to the structures outlined in the [Source Object JSON Schemas](#source-object-json-schemas) section.

+4.  **API Usage Examples**: For practical examples of how to make requests for common operations like creating sources and generating citations, please refer to the [API Usage](#api-usage) section.

+5.  **Error Handling**: The API uses standard HTTP status codes to indicate the outcome of a request.
+Your client should be prepared to handle potential errors.
+A summary of common error codes and their meanings is available in the [Error Codes](#error-codes) section.

+6.  **Stateless Architecture**: The API is stateless, meaning each request is processed independently without relying on a server-side session.
+Your client must send all necessary information with each request.
+The API also supports Cross-Origin Resource Sharing (CORS) from any origin, so you can make requests directly from a browser-based client.

 ## API Endpoints

 The base URL for the deployed API is: `https://citation-service-366055417335.us-central1.run.app/api`